Good Days

-"Good Days" is a song by American singer SZA.
+"Good Days" is a song by American singer-songwriter SZA.
 It was released through Top Dawg Entertainment and RCA on December 25, 2020, as the lead single from her second studio album, SOS (2022).
 SZA wrote the song alongside Jacob Collier, who provides background vocals, and with producers Carter Lang, Los Hendrix, and Nascent.
-"Good Days" is an alternative R&B and alternative pop song.

-"Good Days" was a commercial success and peaked at number nine on the Billboard Hot 100, becoming SZA's first solo top ten hit and third overall on the chart.
-Outside the United States, it also reached the top ten in Australia, Belgium, Ireland, Malaysia, New Zealand, and Singapore, and peaked at number seven on the Billboard Global 200.
-The song was met with critical acclaim and was nominated for Best R&B Song at the 64th Annual Grammy Awards.
+"Good Days" peaked at number 7 on the Billboard Global 200; it was SZA's first song to chart in the top 10 of the Global 200.
+The song was also a top-10 hit in Australia, Ireland, Lithuania, Malaysia, New Zealand, Singapore, and the United States.
+"Good Days" was met with critical acclaim and was nominated for Best R&B Song at the 64th Annual Grammy Awards.

 Background and release

 SZA first teased the song on July 15, 2020, via her Instagram stories.
 "Good Days" was originally featured at the tail end of the music video for "Hit Different", released in September 2020, leading to speculation among listeners that it would serve as a B-side to that single.
 On October 21, 2020, SZA explained that the song was "in clearance" for release.
 A week before release, she confirmed the track to come out before 2021.
 The song was eventually released as a surprise drop on Christmas Day 2020.
-Upon release, the singer revealed that she started writing the song during a session on Carter Lang's birthday and "finished it randomly recently".

-Composition
+Music and lyrics

+From 2017 to the first half of 2019, recording for SZA's second album, SOS (2022) happened sporadically.
+She had been going on tour during those years, only finding the time to record when she felt like it.
+In the two-year touring period, she recorded the lead single "Good Days" in 2018 with Lang at her Malibu house, following a guitar and drums demo from Los Hendrix and Nascent one year prior.
+SZA started writing the song during a session on Lang's birthday that year and "finished it randomly" in 2020.

+"Good Days" is an alternative R&B and alternative pop song.
 Dubbed a "nostalgic track", "Good Days" sees SZA singing about "former love, soul searching, and rejoicing carefreely" over "guitar-tinged riff plays", while she makes use of her "dreamy vocals".
-Compared to its predecessor, the song "manages to hit much more of a melodic, narrative-driven tone that puts it more in line with her CTRL output".
+Compared to its predecessor, the song "manages to hit much more of a melodic, narrative-driven tone that puts it more in line with her Ctrl output".

-The accending tone inserted at the end of the song is an easter egg of Jacob Collier's song "In Too Deep".
+The ascending tone inserted at the end of the song is an easter egg of Jacob Collier's song "In Too Deep".